-1. "Rise in imports, low copper prices caused Kwacha fall" (Post, 3rd)

-The Central Bank attributes the depreciation of the Kwacha against other international convertible currencies during the first quarter this year to a high growth in imports relative to exports coupled with falling copper prices on the global market.
-Bank of Zambia (BoZ) Government Michael Gondwe said this has also been as a result of the investor sentiments associated with the strengthening of the United States (US) Dollar.
+1. "Rise in imports, low copper prices caused Kwacha fall" (Post, 3") The Central Bank attributes the depreciation of the Kwacha against other international convertible currencies during the first quarter this year to a high growth in imports relative to exports coupled with faling copper prices on the global market.
+Bank of Zambia (Bo2) Government Michael Gondwe said this has also been an environment of the internet operatived with the attractibucies of the been as a result of the investor sentiments associated with the strengthening of the United States (US) Dollar.

 2. "Treasury releases over K500m to spur growth" (Times, 5th) The Ministry of Finance released K569.7 million to stir development, create jobs and ultimately reduce poverty.
 From the K569.7, the Treasury has given K122.3 million to the Ministry of Agriculture and Livestock.
-Out of this money, K102.3 million is for various facets of the Farmer Input Support Programme and K20
+Out of this money, K102.3 million is for various facets of the Farmer Input Support Programme and K20 million for crop purchases.

-3. "Maize export ban lifted" (Daily Mail, 5th)

-Government lifted the ban on exports of maize, according to the Minister of Agriculture and Livestock Mr. Wylbur Simuusa.
+3. "Maize export ban lifted" (Daily Mail, 5th) Government lifted the ban on exports of maize, according to the Minister of Agriculture and Livestock Mr. Wylbur Simuusa.
 Mr Simuusa said that government has started issuing maize export permits to interested exporters following the issuance of statutory instrument (SI) No. 35 of 2014 which revokes the ban on maize exports.
 Mr Simuusa called on maize exporters interested to ensure they get a permit or risk being arrested if they are found exporting without the permit.

-4. "Zambia, Japan must enhance ties - Kalaba" (Post, 6th)

-Zambia and Japan have agreed to effectively use the Tokyo International Conference on African Development mechanism to eradicate poverty in the two countries.
+4. "Zambia, Japan must enhance ties - Kalaba" (Post, 6th) Zambia and Japan have agreed to effectively use the Tokyo International Conference on African Development mechanism to eradicate poverty in the two countries.
 Foreign affairs minister Harry Kalaba said Zambia and Japan should work towards enhancing their bilateral ties to eradicate poverty through the TICAD mechanism and other interventions.
-Mr. Kalaba had held bilateral talks with his Japanese counterpart, Fumio Kishinda, in Cameroun recently
+Mr. Kalaba had held bilateral talks with his Japanese counterpart, Fumio Kishinda, in Cameroun recently.

-5, "62% Zambians lack access to financial services - BoZ calls for financial inclusion" (Post, 12th, Daily Mail, 13th)
+"62% Zambians lack access to financial services - BoZ calls for financial inclusion" (Post, 12th, Daily Mail, 13th)

-The Bank of Zambia through Governor Dr Michael Gondwe has observed that financial inclusion continues to be a challenge regardless of the positive economic performance that the country has recorded in the recent past.
+inclusion" (Post, 12", baily Mail, 13") The Bank of Zambia through Governor Dr Michael Gondwe has observed that financial inclusion continues to be a challenge regardless of the positive economic performance that the country has recorded in the recent past.
 Dr Gondwe said despite the entry of new banks and expansion of products and services by the market players, there were still several parts of the country and numerous segments of society where formal financial services were still unavailable.

-6. "State to determine EPA stance" (Daily Mail, 12th)

-Government is undertaking a study to ascertain the definite position on the economic partnership agreement (EPA), which has delayed to be signed due to negotiations being done by individual member states.
+6. "State to determine EPA stance" (Daily Mail, 12th) Government is undertaking a study to ascertain the definite position on the economic partnership agreement (EPA), which has delayed to be signed due to negotiations being done by individual member states.
 Zambia is the current chair of the 18 Eastern and Southern Africa (ESA) member states under the European Union (EU) configuration.
 The Minister of Commerce, Trade and Industry Robert Sichinga indicated that the position will be known in July this year.